Sometrik/framework/iOS_Support.md

-CREATE_LINEAR_LAYOUT | Creates a linear layout, either vertical or horizontal CREATE_FRAME_LAYOUT | Creates a layout that can show multiple overlaid child views CREATE_SCROLL_LAYOUT | Creates a vertically scrollable layout CREATE_EVENT_LAYOUT | Creates an event layout.
+CREATE_LINEAR_LAYOUT | Creates a linear layout, either vertical or horizontal CREATE_FRAME_LAYOUT | Creates a layout that can show multiple overlaid child views CREATE_SCROLL_LAYOUT | Creates a vertically scrollable layout CREATE_FLIPPER_LAYOUT | Creates a layout that shows one of its children and allows the changing of the visible child by swipe or by a command.
+CREATE_EVENT_LAYOUT | Creates an event layout.
 Event layout has a single child, and can capture and send click events.
 CREATE_TEXT | Creates a label
 CREATE_DIALOG | Creates a dialog